Ramsey ‘overjoyed’ by LA move; Rams eager for long-term deal

 On his Uninterrupted podcast on SiriusXM’s app, Ramsey pronounced himself “overjoyed” to be with the Rams, and eager to “show them that they got the best corner in the whole NFL for years and years to come.”

-Rams general manager Les Snead said he has already spoken to Ramsey’s representatives about his future beyond his current contract, which ends in 2020.
-He said both sides were encouraged by the conversation.
+The Rams are sold on Ramsey’s talent and publicly convinced of their own ability to channel it into a big role on a winning team.
+General manager Les Snead said he has already spoken to Ramsey’s agents about his future beyond his current contract, which ends in 2020, and that both sides were encouraged by the conversation.

 “We actually did talk to his representatives and give our long-term view, and (get) his,” Snead said.
 “We did put a little bit of a timeline in place.
 I don’t want to give too many details on that, but we’re just meeting Jalen today.
 He has earned a chance to probably get a nice contract for the job he does and the position he plays.”

+Ramsey agrees, as he demonstrated in July when he showed up to training camp with the Jaguars in an armored bank truck.
+The Rams have time to figure out a number that works for both — but they have less time to turn around a season that has stalled.

-Snead wouldn’t guess whether Ramsey will play Sunday at Atlanta when the Rams (3-3) attempt to end their first three-game losing streak since 2016, saying Ramsey must meet with the team’s training staff first.
-Ramsey missed the Jaguars’ last three games with a back injury, but returned to practice recently.
+McVay is hopeful Ramsey will play Sunday at Atlanta when the Rams (3-3) attempt to end their first three-game losing streak since 2016, although the corner will need a medical exam first.
+Ramsey missed the Jaguars’ last three games with a back injury but returned to practice recently.

+“You know the caliber of player that he is — the competitiveness, the toughness,” McVay said.
+“Really all the traits that you look for in a corner.
+Looking forward to getting to know the player and figuring out how he’s going to help this football team.”

 Although Ramsey won’t be rushed, the Rams need reinforcements in their secondary.
 Along with starting cornerback Marcus Peters’ departure in a trade to Baltimore on Tuesday, the Rams put two starters in their secondary — cornerback Aqib Talib and safety John Johnson — on injured reserve this week.

-Even in their depleted state, the Rams felt Ramsey was worth the considerable risk.
+Even in their depleted state, the Rams felt Ramsey was too good to pass up.
+Peters and Talib will be unrestricted free agents after this season, and the Rams were more interested in getting Ramsey than in retaining Peters.

-“There’s only a handful of players like that, and he happens to be one of them,” Snead said.
+“There’s only a handful of players like that, and he happens to be one of them,” Snead said of Ramsey.
 “Not saying that there’s not a lot of good corners out there, but since he’s been in the league, he’s shown the ability to get out on an island.”

+Snead and the Rams have a reputation for rewarding their elite players : In the past two years, they’ve handed out the largest contracts in NFL history for a defensive tackle (Aaron Donald), a running back (Todd Gurley) and a quarterback (Jared Goff), and they gave a huge extension to receiver Brandin Woods before he played his first game for Los Angeles last year.

-Snead and the Rams are well aware of Ramsey’s contentious reputation after he repeatedly clashed with coaches, the front office and opponents during his tenure in Jacksonville.
-Los Angeles hasn’t hesitated to acquire players with similar reputations — like Peters and Talib, for instance — but has had no public problems with them in coach Sean McVay’s system.
+Snead is well aware of Ramsey’s contentious reputation after the cornerback repeatedly clashed with coaches, the front office and opponents during his tenure in Jacksonville.
+Los Angeles hasn’t hesitated to acquire players with similar reputations — like Peters and Talib, for instance — but has had no public problems with them in McVay’s system.

 “When you do research on it, the first thing I want to know is, do they love football?”
 Snead said.
 “Is this the chapter they’re focused on?
 And do they love winning?
 Ultimately, we’re all going to go through some situations (and) you’re going to have some outbursts, but a lot of times, with the research, it was maybe because of a loss or a bad play or things like that.
 These are young kids, so they don’t have the emotional intelligence that I’ve acquired, but probably didn’t have at Jalen’s age.”

-Snead and the Rams have a reputation for rewarding their elite players: In the past two years, they’ve handed out the largest contracts in NFL history for a defensive tackle (Aaron Donald), a running back (Todd Gurley) and a quarterback (Jared Goff), and they gave a huge extension to receiver Brandin Woods before he played his first game for Los Angeles last year.

-Snead’s maneuverings also confirmed his long-held belief that draft picks aren’t valuable solely for the prospects to be chosen with them.
-The Rams’ architect believes picks are just as useful to acquire known quantities who have proven their abilities.
-And that’s why his team hasn’t made a first-round pick since 2016 and doesn’t currently have a first-round pick until 2022.
+Fowler believes a move out West will spark Ramsey’s passion for the game, just as it did for him last season.

+“You can never complain when you’re coming out to LA,” Fowler said.
+“Really, he’s one of my favorite teammates that I’ve ever had. ...
+We don’t judge a person cause they do this or do that.
+We embrace personalities.
+When Marcus was here, we embraced his personality.
+Jalen is going to be the same way.”

-Marqui Christian is likely to replace Johnson alongside Eric Weddle in the starting lineup, while nickel back Nickell Robey-Coleman, Troy Hill and Darious Williams are among the contenders to play extensively at cornerback.
+NOTES: S Marqui Christian is likely to replace Johnson alongside Eric Weddle in the starting lineup, while Troy Hill and Darious Williams will be the Rams’ starting cornerbacks at Atlanta if Ramsey doesn’t play. ...
+David Edwards, a rookie fifth-round pick from Wisconsin who hasn’t taken an offensive snap this season, is expected to start at left guard Sunday in place of Joe Noteboom, who has a season-ending knee injury.
+Jamil Demby was Noteboom’s backup, but hasn’t impressed this season.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL